What if I told you I thought New Year’s resolutions were kind of dumb?

-If your lowest-hanging fruit right now lies in improving your mental state at practice or in a bout, check out the Focus Funnel article by Jess Bandit, and/or consider a Membership at RDA where you’ll get Jess’ professional sport psych coaching every other week.
+If your lowest-hanging fruit right now lies in improving your mental state at practice or in a bout, check out the Focus Funnel article by Jess Bandit, and/or consider a Membership at RDA where you’ll have your own personal coach supporting you on the road to your goals.

 So what do my upcoming focus cycles look like?
 Here’s a sneak peek: